Sino-Soviet Treaty of Friendship, Alliance and Mutual Assistance: Ideology

-When faced with the choice between the “imperialist” western bloc and the Soviet-led socialist camp, Mao chose to side with the Soviet Union because of ideological proximity.
-In contrast to the Marshall plan bearing “imperialist” and “interventionist” connotations, Soviet aid was framed as international support from the world proletariat revolutionary forces.
-The fraternal relationship between the PRC and the Soviet Union embodied a socialist internationalism and coherent ideological framework which gave impetus to the signing of the treaty, and according to Stalin, China’s enrollment “formed a strong, united socialist camp to confront the capitalist camp” and constituted a socialist international cooperation framework more genuine than the capitalist one.
+When faced with the choice between the American-led Western Bloc and the Soviet-led Eastern Bloc, Mao chose to side with the Soviet Union because of ideological proximity.
+In contrast to the Marshall Plan bearing "imperialist" and "interventionist" connotations, Soviet aid was framed as international support from the world proletariat revolutionary forces.
+The fraternal relationship between China and the Soviet Union embodied a socialist internationalism and coherent ideological framework which gave impetus to the signing of the treaty, and according to Stalin, China's enrollment "formed a strong, united socialist camp to confront the capitalist camp" and constituted a socialist international cooperation framework more genuine than the capitalist one.